 The secondary level is divided in three parts: (a) middle school from grade VI through VIII with subjects like Urdu, English, mathematics, sciences, social studies, and Islamic studies.
 Assessment is through semester or annual examinations.
 Secondary

-or humanities.
-Successful students are awarded the Higher Secondary school Certificate or the Intermediate Examination Certificate.
+students are awarded the Higher Secondary school Certificate or the Intermediate Examination Certificate.

 1-to 2-year diploma programs are offered through vocational/technical schools.
 These programs are in conjunction with formal schooling and are offered during the 9th and 10 grade.

 Madrasahs are the schools that provide Islamic education based on mainly the Holy Quran and the Hadith (teachings of the prophet Muhammad).
 The madrasahs are largely autonomous and have their own administrative system.
-They do
+They do receive

-receive grants from the central government.
+grants from the central government.
 There are several official bodies that regulate the madrasahs and award certificates.
 These include Jamea-tus Safiya, the Wafaq –ul-Madaris and the Tanzeem-ul-Madaris.

 Madrasahs education system and levels can be compared to the formal system of education as follows: